codeBelt/generate-template-files/README.md

 ## API

-The `generateTemplateFiles` method takes an array of `IConfigItem` items.
+The `generateTemplateFiles` function takes an array of `IConfigItem` items.

 #### `IConfigItem`